How to move, store and trade duty-suspended and duty-paid excise goods.

 Read about excise warehouse premises guarantees.

-Who can store goods in an excise warehouse?
+Can you store goods in an excise warehouse

 If you own excise goods and you want to store them in duty-suspension, you’ll need to be approved by HMRC in order to deposit those goods in an excise warehouse.